weakflipper/recbar-tournaments/weekly-tournament-format.md

 # Where
 Recbar
 10301 Taylorsville Rd, Jeffersontown, KY 40299
 Louisville, KY

 # Overview
 ## Registration
  Once the entry fee is collected, the person will be registered as a player.
-Once all players are registered, shortly after the start time (6pm), the qualifying rounds will begin.
+Qualifying rounds will be begin shortly after the start time (6pm).

+New players can join the tournament as long as it is before the last qualifying round, and the new player pays in exact change $5.00.
+The new player will then be added to the next round in the qualifying tournament by the Tournament Director.

 ## Qualifying Rounds
 The qualifying rounds are in Group Matchplay format.
-Players are grouped (player pairing) into four and are asssigned a machine to play.
-If there is a number of players not divisble by four, then a three player game will be held.
+Players are grouped (player pairing) into four and are assigned a machine to play.
+If there is a number of players not divisible by four, then a three player game will be held.

 ### Player pairing
 Players are grouped together in a "Balanced" setting, where "Players will be randomly paired with previously unfaced opponents" in the given round.